rissom/unidaplan/README.md

 ##How to set it up

 You need an E-Mail account, an Apache Tomcat Web Application Server and an installed PostgreSQL database.
+Unidaplan uses the apache.tomcat.jdbc.pool.
+Make sure it is installed.
 Please enter all information in an Context.xml file which should be placed in the WebContent/META-INF directory.
 The file should have the following content:

 > &lt;?xml version = "1.0" encoding = "UTF-8"?&gt;
 >